mdozmorov/Programming_notes/README.md

 ### Kubernetes

+- [Kubernetes for Dummies](https://dev.to/stevenmcgown/kubernetes-for-dummies-5hmh) - introductory examples, by Steven McGown

 - [future-kubernetes](https://github.com/paciorek/future-kubernetes) - instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.

 - [Container Training](http://container.training/) - lecture notes and videos of various Docker, Kubernetes presentations